SjorsScholten/hinos-rumble-labyrinth/Docs/GameProgression/DayCycle.md

 The second section is diving into the labyrinth or spending the day with a confidant.

 The third section is the aftermath of the labyrinth, the player can go into town to unwind with characters.

+A month is 10 days,
+A season is 3 months,
+A year is 4 seasons